 Currently Shipping Computers With ThunderBolt Port

 As Intel's develpment partner, Apple wisely chose their best-selling MacBooks (and highest volume computer line) to introduce the ThunderBolt interface on.
 Currently nearly 3 out of every 4 Macs sold - over 3 million laptops per quarter - are MacBook notebooks.
 It was the fastest way for Apple to get as many new TBolt port enabled systems out there quickly.
 With successive revisions: iMacs, MacBook Airs and Mac mini, and now Macintosh Pro desktop computers with ThunderBolt ports are now shipping as well.
 The professional Mac Pro Cylinder desktop line was the last to receive a ThunderBolt upgrade - and it incorporated the even-faster 20Gbps ThunderBolt 2.0 spec.

 ThunderBolt PC Market

 Intel is a huge OEM of logic boards.
 ThunderBolt motherboards for Windows PC's began showing up in mid 2013 into new Windows systems by a variety of Top-Tier PC manufacturers.
 Apple may have been the partner and test-bed for the initial launch of ThunderBolt, but the Windows PC platform may eventually deliver even higher high-volume production to insure an even broader market for ThunderBolt accessories in the years to come.

 PCI Slot ThunderBolt Cards?
 Not Possible?

-None have been announced - And there may NEVER be an upgrade market for legacy Windows PC and Apple Macintosh Pro tower owners who want to add a ThunderBolt port adapter card into one of their open PCI-X slots.
+None have been announced - and there may NEVER be an upgrade market for legacy Windows PC and Apple Macintosh Pro tower owners who want to add a ThunderBolt port adapter card into one of their open PCI-X slots.
 WHY?
 Because it technically may not be possible to 'add' additional T-Bolt ports via a PCI card.
 Intel's website implies that for such direct access to the PCI bus, CPU AND graphics chipset - the ThunderBolt chipset needs to be integrated into the logic board and not just hanging off an open PCI-Express slot.
-However, Sonnet Technologies has announced ships a 2-Slot external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off a modern Mac with an external ThunderBolt or ThunderBolt 2 port.
+However, Sonnet Technologies is one of several companies that ships a external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off a modern Mac with an external ThunderBolt or ThunderBolt 2 port.